tobiwin/sarah/README.md

 # sarah
 First Repository

-This Repo is just for Tests and learnig to handle github
+This Repo is just for learning and handle github